-From Our “Ask a Question” mailbag: Who Should I Pick as the Special Needs Trust Trustee?
+From Our “Ask a Question” Mailbag: Choosing a Special Needs Trust Trustee

 “I am setting up a Special Needs Trust for my son in my Will.
 I am trying to decide if I should pick my daughter or a bank as the Special Needs Trust Trustee.
 Who should I pick as the Special Needs Trust Trustee?”